 This flowering perennial is also called sweet garlic.
 It is native to South Africa but can be planted elsewhere.
 It is also drought tolerant.
 Snakes don’t like the smell of these bulb plants.
 A lot of insects don’t like them, either.
 The plants can grow up to two feet tall and have pretty, pink flowers on them.
 The plant is a member of the onion family and can do the same things that garlic can do as regards snakes.

 This plant is often used by herbalists for a variety of reasons.
 It is useful for an upset stomach, it may help get rid of intestinal parasites and it can be used to repel snakes.
-Wormwood has a strong, musky odor which snakes do not like.
+Wormwood has a strong, musky odor that snakes do not like.
 It can be planted around the outside of the area being used, made into a tea and sprayed around edges or the leaves can be dried, pounded in a mortar and pestle and then spread around the area.
 Adding garlic and rock salt could complete the barrier.

 Burnt Leaves of Comfrey, Rue, and Bay